-Be the Spark participants learn how to invite the gifts and skills of those in their community to take action that inspires a sustained and creative effort in building a more just and sustainable world.
+In a dynamic and experiential learning environment, Be the Spark teaches premier organizing tools and strategic approaches.
+Participants learn how to invite the gifts and skills of those in their community to take sustained and creative action.
+They come away with the confidence to activate their communities in building a more just and sustainable world.

 Be the Spark helped me build confidence and a systems/complexity-oriented approach, both of which have been essential for my work in climate justice.
 The workshop also provided me with a sense of groundedness and connection with the climate movement that has supported (and will continue to support) my work over time.